HortonworksUniversity/Essentials/demos/pig/README.md

 joinResult = JOIN countsByDriver BY driverid, mileage BY driverid;
 ```

-To see what the schema definition is for this joined output, run
+To see what the schema definition looks like for this joined output, run
 `describe joinResult;` which will return the following (NOTE: if you
 run this you will need to add the `-useHCatalog` property as described
 later in this demo guide).